 Texas Dram Shop Law in Relation to Drunk Driving Accidents

-In the State of Texas, roughly 1,500 people die per year in drunk driving accidents.
-While that number isn’t as large as it used to be before the state started cracking down on drunken driving in the late 1980s and early 1990s, it’s still way too high.
-Any amount of drunken driving fatalities is too many.
+In the State of Texas, roughly 1,500 people die per year in intoxicated driving accidents.
+While that number isn’t as large as it used to be before the state started cracking down on intoxicated driving in the late 1980s and early 1990s, it’s still way too high.
+Any amount of intoxicated driving fatalities is too many.

 Covered in This Article